-15 officer's duties is made.
-16 (3) Is any duly authorized member of a law-enforcement agency who is authorized to 17 maintain public peace and order, prevent and detect crime, make arrests, and enforce the laws 18 of the state or any county or municipality thereof, other than parking ordinances, and includes 19 those persons employed as campus police officers at state institutions of higher education in 20 accordance with the provisions of §18B-4-5 of this code, persons employed as hospital police 21 officers in accordance with the provisions of §16-5B-19 of this code, and persons employed by 22 the Public Service Commission as motor carrier inspectors and weight-enforcement officers 23 charged with enforcing commercial motor vehicle safety and weight restriction laws, although 24 those institutions and agencies may not be considered law-enforcement agencies.
-The term also 25 includes those persons employed as county litter control officers charged with enforcing litter laws: 26 Provided, That those persons have been trained and certified as law-enforcement officers and 27 that certification is currently active.
-The term also includes those persons employed as rangers 28 by resort area districts in accordance with the provisions of §7-25-23 of this code, although no 29 resort area district may be considered a law-enforcement agency: Provided, however, That the 30 subject rangers shall pay the tuition and costs of training.
-As used in this article, the term "law-31 enforcement officer" does not apply to the chief executive of any West Virginia law-enforcement 32 agency or any watchman or special Natural Resources police officer. §29B-1-2.
+4.0 16 (3) Any duly authorized member of a law-enforcement agency who is authorized to 17 maintain public peace and order, prevent and detect crime, make arrests, and enforce the laws of 18 the state or any county or municipality thereof, other than parking ordinances, and includes those 19 persons employed as campus police officers at state institutions of higher education in accordance 20 with the provisions of §18B-4-5 of this code, persons employed as hospital police officers in 21 accordance with the provisions of §16-5B-19 of this code, and persons employed by the Public 22 Service Commission as motor carrier inspectors and weight-enforcement officers charged with 23 enforcing commercial motor vehicle safety and weight restriction laws, although those institutions 24 and agencies may not be considered law-enforcement agencies.
+The term also includes those 25 persons employed as county litter control officers charged with enforcing litter laws: Provided, That 26 those persons have been trained and certified as law-enforcement officers and that certification is 27 currently active.
+The term also includes those persons employed as rangers by resort area 28 districts in accordance with the provisions of §7-25-23 of this code, although no resort area district 29 may be considered a law-enforcement agency: Provided, however, That the subject rangers shall 30 pay the tuition and costs of training.
+As used in this article, the term "law-enforcement officer" does 31 not apply to the chief executive of any West Virginia law-enforcement agency or any watchman or 32 special Natural Resources police officer. §29B-2-2.
 Effect of article.
-1 (a) Conflicting law superseded.- Except for the administrative hearing process under this 2 article that relates to the certification enforcement power of the Police Training Commission, this 3 article supersedes any other law of the state, a county, or a municipal corporation that conflicts 4 with this article 5 (b) Preemption of local law.- Any local law is preempted by the subject and material of this
+1 (a) Conflicting law superseded Except for the administrative hearing process under this 0 article that relates to the contification onforcement neuron of the Delice Training Commission, this